 - Beanless refried beans.
 This dish requires zucchini, onion, chili powder, garlic, cumin powder, salt, black pepper, chia seeds, almond butter, oregano, apple cider vinegar, and beef tallow.
 It's a bean alternative and comes out to only 8g of carbs per serving!

 - Enoki mushrooms.
-These mushrooms can be purchased fresh or canned and it’s a perfect side for salad or soup.
-One cup of enoki mushrooms contains only 3g of net carbs which makes it perfect for the ketogenic diet.
+These mushrooms can be purchased fresh or canned and are a perfect side for salad or soup.
+One cup of enoki mushrooms contains only 3g of net carbs, which makes it perfect for the ketogenic diet.
 They're also highly nutrient-dense and contains vitamin B, magnesium, potassium, iron, and phosphorus.

-Beans have been a staple in our society’s diet for hundreds of years.
-But since many types of beans are high in carbohydrates, they may not be considered the best option for ketoers.
+Beans have been a staple in our world's diet since pretty much forever, but since many types of beans are high in carbohydrates, they are not considered the best option for ketoers.

-Fortunately, there are several low-carb beans you can incorporate into your keto diet if you don't want to give them up.
+Fortunately, there are several low-carb beans and low-carb bean alternatives you can incorporate into your keto diet if you don't want to give them up entirely.